+1.2.4.6.
 Steering Committee (SC)

 The Steering Committee (SC) has been implemented by the MC specifically for selecting projects.
 Its responsibilities include selecting projects and evaluating project changes.
 In both cases, an assessment by the Managing Authority/Joint Secretariat (MA/JS) is conducted beforehand.
-The SC consists of
+The SC consists of:

-- 1) representatives from each of the 11 programme partners, - 2) as well as advisory representatives of - a) the EGTC Euregio Meuse-Rhine, - b) the cities and municipalities in the programme area, - c) an employers' association representing the employers in the programme area - d) a trade union representing workers/employees in the programme area - e) the scientific institutions in the programme area - f) an environmental organisation in the programme area with undisputed expertise in relation to the Green Deal/low-carbon economy - g) an organisation in the programme area that stands for gender equality (LGBTI), fundamental human rights, the rights of people with disabilities and the fight against discrimination (minorities) - h) the province of Flemish Brabant (BE) - i) the province of North Brabant (NL)
+- representatives from each of the 11 programme partners, - as well as advisory representatives of - the EGTC Euregio Meuse-Rhine, - the cities and municipalities in the programme area, - an employers' association representing the employers in the programme area - a trade union representing workers/employees in the programme area - the scientific institutions in the programme area - an environmental organisation in the programme area with undisputed expertise in relation to the Green Deal/low-carbon economy

+- an organisation in the programme area that stands for gender equality (LGBTI), fundamental human rights, the rights of people with disabilities and the fight against discrimination (minorities)

+- the province of Flemish Brabant (BE)

+- the province of North Brabant (NL)

-- j) the district government (Bezirksregierung) of Cologne - k) the Dutch Federal Ministry of Economic Affairs and Climate Protection - I) the European Commission - m) the Audit Authority
+- the district government (Bezirksregierung) of Cologne

+- the Dutch Federal Ministry of Economic Affairs and Climate Protection

+- the European Commission

+- the Audit Authority

-Part 2: Project cycle
+2. Project cycle

-3. From the idea to the project
+2.1.
+From the idea to the project

-3.1.
+2.1.1.
 Support and advice

-A lot of useful information can be found in this manual; but the Managing Authority (MA) and the Joints Secretariat (JS) will be happy to help and advise you.
-While you are still in the preparation phase of your project, you can always reach out to the Regional Antennae (RA).
-It is their task to
+A lot of useful information can be found in this manual; but the MA and the JS will be happy to help and advise you.
+While you are still in the preparation phase of your project, you can always reach out to the RAs.

+It is their task to: